Kristen Stewart Latest Revelations About Robert Pattinson Affair And ‘Twilight’

 When asked why she was not open about her relationship with the Twilight co-star, Stewart says that she was not hiding anything but “realized [my private life] affects a greater number of people than just me.”

 The Twilight co-stars Kristen Stewart and Robert Pattinson started dating in 2008.
-They had a messy and public breakup in 2012 when Stewart’s pictures with the married director were released in the media.
+They had a messy and public breakup in 2012 when Stewart’s pictures with the married director of Snow White and the Huntsmen Rupert Sanders were released in the media.

-The Café Society actress further said that she was not confused or struggling.
-She added that she is not someone who realized late but it was just her private life and romance with Pattinson was turned into a commodity.
+The Cafe Society actress further said that she was not confused or struggling.
+She added that she is not someone who realized late, but it was just her private life and romance with Pattinson was turned into a commodity.

 “I didn’t talk about my first relationships that went public because I wanted things that are mine to be mine.
 I hated it that details of my life were being turned into a commodity and peddled around the world.”

-The Personal Shopper actress continued explaining that she understands that she cannot keep hiding her private life with so many eyes constantly on her so, she let go off some of her parts.
-According to the actress, she would have kept her life private forever but then she cannot hold hands of someone in public and not expect to be seen.
+The Personal Shopper actress continued explaining that she understands that she cannot keep hiding her private life with so many eyes constantly on her, so she let go off some of her parts.
+According to the actress, she would have kept her life private forever but then she cannot hold hands with someone in public and not expect to be seen.

 “When I was dating Rob, the public were the enemy — and that is no way to live.”

-Kristen Stewart and Robert Pattinson are currently rumored to be returning for new Twilight installment.
+Kristen Stewart and Robert Pattinson are currently rumored to be returning for a new Twilight installment.
 However, there is no official confirmation of the same.
-In a statement to Press Association, Kristen said that if there are ever new books in the Twilight Saga, she would like to read them.
+In a statement to Press Association, Kristen said that if there are ever new books in the Twilight saga, she would like to read them.

-Stewart did not confirm or show any interest recently to be in new Twilight films.
-She will mostly be seen in action-drama film Underwater soon.
+Stewart did not confirm or show any interest recently to be in any new Twilight films.
+She will mostly be seen in the action-drama film Underwater soon.

 [Featured Image by Juan Naharro Gimenez/Getty Images]